-Careers, Close Your Power Gaps, Empowerment, Following Your Dreams, Most Powerful You, Work You Love 5 Undeniable Signs It’s Time To Leave Your Job Written by: Kathy Caprino
+Careers, Close Your Power Gaps, Empowerment, Following Your Dreams, Most Powerful You, Work You Love 5 Signs It’s Time To Seriously Explore Leaving Your Job Written by: Kathy Caprino

 Part of Kathy Caprino’s Series “Accessing the Most Powerful You”

-so many professionals stay stuck in complete denial about these signs, because they’re just too frightened to heed them and take proactive measures, until crisis hits and forces them to consider a new direction.
+many professionals stay stuck in denial about these signs, because they’re frightened or confused.
+They fail to take proactive measures, often until crisis hits and forces them to consider a new direction.

-The five signs that you should leave your job or change directions now are:
+Five signs that you should consider exploring leaving your job or manager, and potentially change directions, are:

 #1: You’re unhappy most of every day doing this work.

-This is not brain science here – the clearest sign that you need is a change is how you feel about the work you’re doing every day.
+This is obvious but many people disregard this: the clearest sign that you need a change is how you feel about the work you’re doing every single day.

-The majority of the time, are you feeling unhappy, depressed, thwarted, bored, misunderstood, mistreated?
+The majority of the time, are you feeling unhappy, depressed, anxious, thwarted, devalued, misunderstood, or mistreated?

-Do you feel that the “real you” just can’t come out in this job, and the way you love to work isn’t honored or respected?
+Do you feel that the “real you” just can’t come out in this job, and the way you enjoy working isn’t appreciated or respected?
+Are you dealing with a toxic manager who undermines you?
 Do you wonder how you ever ended up here, and fantasize daily about doing something very different?

-Don’t be in denial about your feelings – they’re pointing you to a very real situation that needs to be dealt with.
+Don’t ignore your feelings—they’re pointing to a real situation that needs attention.
 Remember: You don’t have to be miserable or lose your sense of self in order to be gainfully employed.
+And you don’t have to chuck everything you’ve worked hard to build to make a positive change.

-#2: The environment is tainted with toxicity and ugliness, including your boss and colleagues.
+#2: The environment is tainted with toxicity, fear and ugliness, including the behavior and communication from your boss, leaders and colleagues.

-• The character of your boss and colleagues, and the leadership dynamic of the company (if there’s narcissism, you’ll suffer)
+• The character of your boss, leaders and colleagues, and the leadership dynamic of the company (if there’s narcissism, you’ll suffer)

-• How your organization treats all of its human resources (including you, but also others)
+• How your organization treats all of its human resources (including you, but also all others)

 • The outcomes that the company is driving toward, and whether you respect and support these outcomes